sktime/skpro/docs/introduction.rst

 >>> Loss: 3.444260+-0.062277

-If you are familiar with scikit-learn you will recognise that we define and train a model on the boston housing dataset and obtain the test prediction ``y_pred``.
+If you are familiar with scikit-learn you will recognise that we define and train a model on the California Housing dataset and obtain the test prediction ``y_pred``.
 Furthermore, we use a loss function to calculate the loss between the predicted points and the true values -- nothing unexpected there.

 Crucially, however, the skpro model does not just return a list of numbers or point predictions here.
 Instead, ``y_pred`` is a probabilistic prediction, i.e. it represents probability distributions for each individual data point.
 We can, for instance, obtain the standard deviation of the predicted distribution that corresponds with the first (0th) test point (or any other test point distribution) ::